McCulloch v. Maryland: Significance

-The case was a seminal moment in federalism: the formation of a balance between federal powers and state powers.
+The case is considered an important moment in the development of federalism in the United States, articulating a balance between federal powers and state powers.
 Marshall also explained in the case that the Necessary and Proper Clause does not require all federal laws to be necessary and proper and that federal laws that are enacted directly pursuant to one of the expressed, enumerated powers granted by the Constitution do not need to comply with the Necessary and Proper Clause, which "purport[s] to enlarge, not to diminish the powers vested in the government.
 It purports to be an additional power, not a restriction on those already granted."

+Although McCullough categorically prevents the federal government from bearing the legal burden of a state tax, this does not mean it is unconstitutional whenever a state tax affects the federal government in any situation.
+For example, the Supreme Court held in Arizona Department of Revenue v.
+Blaze Construction Co. that a state can tax the revenue a private government contractor earns by working for the federal government.
+The economic burden of this tax may fall on the federal government in the form of higher expenses, but the legal burden does not.
+Therefore, that sort of tax is constitutional.

 Criticism

-Though Marshall rejected the Tenth Amendment's provision of states' rights arguing that it did not include the word "expressly," unlike the Articles of Confederation, which the Constitution replaced, controversy over the authority of the amendment being violated by the decision has existed.
+Though Marshall rejected the Tenth Amendment's provision of states' rights arguing that it did not include the word "expressly," unlike the Articles of Confederation, which the Constitution replaced, controversy over the decision's impact on federalism has persisted.
+Legal scholar Raoul Berger argued that Marshall's interpretation marked an "audacious departure" from the original design of the Constitution, undermining the original federal government structure intended by the Founders.
 Compact theory also argues that the federal government is a creation of the states and that the states maintain superiority.

 Unlike Marshall, his successor, Roger B. Taney, established dual federalism by which separate-but-equal branches of government are believed to be a better option.
+Legal scholars such as Gary Lawson have contended that Marshall misinterpreted the Necessary and Proper Clause of the Constitution.
+Lawson argues that Marshall equated "necessary" with "convenient" or "useful," which permitted an overly broad expansion of congressional power.

+Legal scholar Nelson Lund has argued that Marshall's ruling, "invited congressional overreach and gave inadequate weight to the powers of the states."
+Lund and others have argued that the decision set a precedent that gave too much discretion to Congress, expanding its constitutional powers.

 Later history

 McCulloch v.
 Maryland was cited in the first substantial constitutional case presented before the High Court of Australia in D'Emden v Pedder (1904), which dealt with similar issues in the Australian Federation.
-While recognizing American law as not binding on them, the Australian Court nevertheless determined that the McCulloch decision provided the best guideline for the relationship between the Commonwealth federal government, and the Australian States, owing in large part to strong similarities between the American and Australian constitutions.
+While recognizing American law as not binding on them, the Australian Court nevertheless determined that the McCulloch decision provided the best guideline for the relationship between the Commonwealth federal government, and the Australian states, owing in large part to strong similarities between the American and Australian constitutions.